Sinusitis – Diagnosis, Symptoms and Treatment

 Severe or complicated cases of this disease may require referral to an ear, nose, and throat specialist (otolaryngologist) or allergist.

 Signs and Symptoms

 - Sneezing & nasal itching

 - Loss of smell (anosmia)

 Patients may have swollen nasal passages and clear or purulent mucous drainage from the nose.
-Clear discharge may occur with allergies or viruses, but purulent drainage is often yellow or green in color – which is more indicative of a bacterial infection.
-People with allergies also tend to have other symptoms such as eye allergies (allergic conjunctivitis), asthma, and hives (allergic rash).
+A clear discharge may occur with allergies or viruses, but purulent drainage is often yellow or green, which indicates a bacterial infection.
+People with allergies also tend to have other symptoms, such as eye allergies (allergic conjunctivitis), asthma, and hives (allergic rash).

 Viral sinusitis generally lasts no longer than 1-2 weeks.
 It may be associated with a sore throat, body aches, diarrhea, and other flu-like symptoms.

 Sinusitis is a clinical diagnosis, meaning your doctor can diagnose it based on your symptoms and signs on physical examination.
-There are no specific tests to make the diagnosis.
+There are no specific tests to make a diagnosis.